MiDataInt/mdi-script-generator/static/options/HOST_DIRECTORY.md

 Please consult with your provider for the proper path to their installation on your server.

-If you are not using a hosted MDI installation, simply leave this option blank.
+If you are not using a hosted MDI installation, leave this option blank.